 Squads – a concept inspired by Spotify’s engineering culture – are small, flexible teams that are responsible for the end-to-end delivery of each product.
 Each squad has no more than 8 members, is cross-functional, plans together, and sits together.
 While “squad” is just a name for the way we organize our team, in practice it offers many advantages.

 One of the most common risks in product development is time.
 As product needs evolve and new challenges arise, teams that aren’t flexible and adaptable struggle to meet deadlines.
-Since our squads plan together in relation to their capacity, share knowledge, and communicate frequently, they are able to remain flexible and adaptable.
-As a result, they are able to minimize downtime, rapidly overcome challenges, and offer predictable project velocity.
+Since our squads plan together in relation to their capacity, share knowledge, and communicate frequently, they can remain flexible and adaptable.
+As a result, they can minimize downtime, rapidly overcome challenges, and offer predictable project velocity.

 Faster Development Speed

-Co-location offers a number of often undervalued benefits.
-It helps streamline development time because teams can discuss issues face-to-face and reach solutions more quickly; it reduces unnecessary motion and travel; and it eases the transfer of knowledge.
+Co-location offers several often undervalued benefits.
+It helps streamline development time because teams can discuss issues face-to-face and reach solutions more quickly; it reduces unnecessary motion and travel, and it eases the transfer of knowledge.
 If one member of the squad needs another, they can turn and talk to them rather than hopping on a conference call or sending an email.

 Furthermore, squads that share the same workspace for every project get to know each other’s strengths and weaknesses and become familiar with each other, which helps them develop trust and become more efficient as a team.